 General Terms and Conditions of Business for the purchase and use of electronic tickets.

-Carriage of passengers with tickets (hereinafter “electronic tickets”) purchased from SBB.ch or via the SBB Mobile app (including the preview version) is subject to the tariffs of the Swiss transport companies.
+Carriage of passengers with tickets purchased from SBB.ch, via the SBB Mobile app (including the preview version) or in the SBB mini app on Alipay/WeChat (henceforth “electronic tickets”) is subject to the tariffs of the Swiss transport companies.

 The “T600 general passenger tariff” of the Swiss transport companies (hereinafter “Tariff 600”), the “T610 tariff for internal SBB services” and the “Standard international tariff for the carriage of passengers and luggage by rail (TCV)” for international passenger services (hereinafter “Tariff 719”) can be viewed either at staffed points of sale or at SBB.ch.

 The following conditions are an excerpt from these tariffs and cover the key provisions governing the relationships between holders of an electronic ticket (hereinafter “customers”) and the Swiss transport companies (hereinafter “LTCs”), represented by Swiss Federal Railways SBB (hereinafter “SBB”).